dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/stripe.md

 [pipeline example](https://github.com/dlt-hub/verified-sources/blob/master/sources/stripe_pipeline.py)
 loads data using Stripe API to the destination of your choice.

-This verified source loads data from the following default endpoints:
+This verified source loads data from the following endpoints:

 | Name	            | Description                                |
 |--------------------|--------------------------------------------|